AllWellNow/devPortfolio/README.md

   <li>Weight Tracker - set starting and goal weight, update current weight and track progress to chosen goal.
 Weight changes also available in a form of a Chart and a Progress Table</li>
   <li>Water Tracker - set daily water goal and track your consumption, water progress resets every day</li>
   <li>Challenges - choose the one you like, pick a period for it, and try to complete it.
 Give up option included</li>
-  <li>Leveling system - to earn levels and unlock new titles simply use the app - stay in chosen fasting period, track water, complete challenges, etc. </li>
+  <li>Levelling system - to earn levels and unlock new titles simply use the app - stay in chosen fasting period, track water, complete challenges, etc. </li>
   </ul>

 #### ⚙️ Technologies